cloudogu/nginx/docs/dev/support_entries_in_warp_menu_en.md

       href: https://path/to/extern/site.com
 ```

-and the first two should NOT be displayed than you can set the etcd-key to sth like:
+and the first two should NOT be displayed than you can set the etcd-key to sth. like:
 `etcdctl set /config/_global/disabled_warpmenu_support_entries '["docsCloudoguComUrl", "aboutCloudoguToken"]'`.